BRIDGE

 Someone is worried about food and rent

-The Architect contacts people who know those systems
+BRIDGE Builder contacts people who know those systems

 Options are shared clearly